VitruviusLabs/typescript/packages/architectura/_docs/endpoints/hooks.md

 ## Registering Hooks

 There are two means of managing hooks.
-You can either specify hooks endpoint by endpoint, or define them globally.
+You can either specify hooks endpoint by endpoint, or define them globally with the possibility of disabling them for specific endpoints.

+### Instance vs constructor

+You can either register a hook instance or a hook constructor.
+- If you register an instance, it'll be reused each time and should likely be stateless.
+- If you register a constructor, it'll be instantiated each time with no parameter.

+It's safer to register them as constructors.

 ### Endpoint hooks